 Theater in Edmonton

-I’m from Edmonton, a city that many people might overlook visiting, but there is more to Edmonton than meets the eye – like the fact the local theater scene here is pretty fantastic.
+I’m from Edmonton, Canada.
+It’s city that is often overlooked.
+That’s too bad because there’s more to Edmonton than meets the eye.
+Like the fact the local theater scene here is pretty fantastic.
 The biggest theater event in the city is The Edmonton International Fringe Festival.
 It occurs every August, and it’s the second largest Fringe Festival in the world.

 Every year I can I go to the Fringe and I’ll see a few shows.
 I had wanted to volunteer at The Fringe for a long time, and I got to do that last year.
 During The Fringe, I worked at the box office selling tickets.
 The Fringe has their volunteer program organized quite well.
-Shifts were between 4 and 6 hours long, and volunteers were only required to work three or four shifts during the 10-day festival.
-The Fringe provided volunteers with food, water and other nonalcoholic drinks during their shifts, and there was always someone around to help new volunteers and answer questions.
+Shifts were between 4 and 6 hours long.
+Volunteers were only required to work three or four shifts during the 10-day festival.
+The Fringe provided volunteers with food, and nonalcoholic drinks during their shifts.
+There was always someone around to help new volunteers and answer questions.

 Free Shows at The Fringe